"I trust no one, not even myself."

 Joseph Stalin is an Enneagram Type 6

-The distinction matters.
 An Eight builds a throne.
-A Six builds a bunker — and then sits on top of it.
+A Five builds a hermitage.
+A Six builds a bunker — and then sits on top of it, scanning every horizon at once.

 • The paranoia was the defining trait, not a side effect.
 Stalin didn't become paranoid after gaining power.
 He arrived paranoid.
 The seminary taught him that authority surveils.
 His father taught him that protectors attack.
 Every relationship confirmed: the ground shifts without warning.